uttampatel007/nccbuddy/README.md

 # NCCBUDDY
 Social Media Clone Developed In Django
 ## Getting Started
-This project is basic social media clone with features like user authentication, image with description post, post like, post comment, user profile, user follow/unfollow, post search, user search, infinty scroll and much more.
+This project is basic social media clone with features like User authentication,
+Image with Description Post,
+Post like,
+Post comment,
+User profile,
+User follow/unfollow,
+Post search,
+User search,
+Mobile Responsive,
+Post Share,
+Mention User with @,
+Infinty scroll and much more.
 Python, Django, HTML, CSS, Bootstrap, JavaScript, AJAX, is used in this project.
 ### Prerequisites
 Things you need to install the project and how to install them
 ```